tyxyah/smartassist/README.md

 Before you can set up and run SmartAssist on your local system, please ensure that you have the following prerequisites installed:

-- **Node.js and npm:** Node.js and npm for server-side and client-side development.
+- **Node.js and npm** for server-side and client-side development.
 Download link: [Node.js website](https://nodejs.org/).

-- **MongoDB:** MongoDB as its database.
+- **MongoDB** as its database.
 Download link: [MongoDB website](https://www.mongodb.com/try/download/community).

-- **Git:** Git for version control and to clone the SmartAssist repository.
+- **Git** for version control and to clone the SmartAssist repository.
 Download link: [official Git website](https://git-scm.com/).

-- **Text Editor/IDE:** For code editing.
+- **Text Editor/IDE** for code editing.
 Popular options include Visual Studio Code, Sublime Text, or IntelliJ IDEA.

 ### Installation